ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 One difference between the |ns3| OpenFlow model and the ``OFSwitch13`` is the introduction of the OpenFlow channel, using |ns3| devices and channels to provide the control connection between the controller and the switches.
 It allows the user to collect PCAP traces for this control channel, simplifying the analysis of OpenFlow messages.
-It is also possible the use of the |ns3|
-``TapBridge`` module to integrate a local external OpenFlow 1.3 controller to the simulated environment. *Please, note that the integration with external controller has not been tested and validated yet.*

 In respect to the controller, this module provides a more flexible interface.
 Instead of dealing with the internal library structures, the user can use simplified ``dpctl`` commands to build OpenFlow messages and send them to the switches.
 Only for processing OpenFlow messages received by the controller from the switches that will be necessary to handle internal library structures and functions to extract the desired information.

 In respect to the OpenFlow protocol implementation, the ``OFSwitch13`` module brings a number of improved features from version 1.3 in comparison to the